wlanslovenija/firmware-core/README.rst

     make image PROFILE="TLWR1043" PACKAGES="wireless-tools wpad-mini kmod-netem kmod-pktgen ntpclient qos-scripts iperf horst wireless-info cronscripts iwinfo nodewatcher-agent nodewatcher-agent-mod-general nodewatcher-agent-mod-resources nodewatcher-agent-mod-interfaces nodewatcher-agent-mod-wireless nodewatcher-agent-mod-keys_ssh nodewatcher-agent-mod-clients uhttpd ip-full"

 You can use only packages which were made when creating this builder (are listed in the ``openwrt/packages`` file).
-You :ref:`cannot compile custom packages at this step anymore <build-system-internals>`.
+You `cannot compile custom packages at this step anymore`_.
-If you need additional packages, you have to :ref:`modify the firmware builders <modifying-firmware-builders>`.
+If you need additional packages, you have to `modify the firmware builders`_.

 Resulting image will be in ``/builder/imagebuilder/bin/ar71xx/``.

+.. _modify the firmware builders: Modifying Firmware Builders_
+.. _cannot compile custom packages at this step anymore: Build System Internals_

 Accessing Built Images
 ----------------------